Los Angeles Couples Therapy

 Who relationship & couples counseling is for

 We work with people in many kinds of partnerships and relational configurations, approaching each relationship with curiosity, respect, and care.
+Our team has experience supporting interracial and intercultural couples, LGBTQIA+ partnerships, and expansive relationships that move beyond traditional or heteronormative structures.

 • New, premarital, or early-stage relationships wanting to build a strong foundation